garrandall/popular-music-data/tracks/blowin--me-up--with-her-love--jc-chasez.md

 Blowin' me up with her love

-Ahhh, there's just something about you baby..
+Ah, there's just something about you baby..
 It's taking me over, I want you to know

 Now it's on tonight
 She took all control
 Turned off all the lights
-She said....don't you want to?
+She said...don't you want to?
 Na na na, na na na
 Hey!
 Na na na na na